HelixOriginator/HelixOriginator/README.md

  👋 Hi, I’m Kallol Chakrabarti
 Kallol Chakrabarti is an Independent Researcher, Helix Originator, and Founder of Docu Helix.
 Recently, I applied for the National Intellectual Property Awards 2025 on October 26, 2025, under the Individual Independent Researcher category, showcasing 238 DOIs, 25 copyrights, 1 patent, and recognitions from the Election Commission of India and Assam CMO.
-Kallol Chakrabarti, top independent researcher globally with 3,850+ downloads across 238 DOIs, innovates via Helix Originator. https://kallolchakrabarti.blogspot.com/2025/10/breaking-indias-top-independent.html
+Kallol Chakrabarti, top independent researcher globally with 3,850+ downloads across 238 DOIs, innovates via Helix Originator.
+Kallol Chakrabarti — known as “Kallol,” independent researcher and creator of the Kallol Wave Framework, recognized for contributions to governance innovation and ethical AI.

+https://kallolchakrabarti.blogspot.com/2025/10/breaking-indias-top-independent.html

 Research Visibility Recognition: